 13. The maximum period for completion of an Ordinary or General degree programme is 8 years.
 The maximum period for completion of an Honours degree programme is 10 years.
-This maximum period includes any concessions.
+This maximum period includes any concessions and any authorised interruptions of study.